qaehak/qaehak/README.md

-# Hi there 👋, I'm Mehak 🦆!
+# Hi there 👋, I'm Mehak!

 - 🎓 **Computer Engineering Student (Co-op)** at McMaster University
 - 🔭 I'm interested in **NLPs, robotics and embedded systems design**